lucono/karma-test-explorer/docs/documentation.md

 ---

+## Non-Headless Testing

+Though by default Karma Test Explorer runs tests headlessly (using a headless instance of Chrome), it also has support for non-headless testing which can be enabled with the `karmaTestExplorer.nonHeadlessModeEnabled` setting.
+When this is enabled, the browser UI will be displayed when Karma Test Explorer is started, and you will be able to see your tests being executed in the browser.

+Non-headless testing through the `nonHeadlessModeEnabled` setting is not supported in certain scenarios where non-headless usage would normaly not be possible, such as when running in a container.
+It is also not supported when the default value of the `customLauncher` or `browser` config settings have been overridden to use a non-Chrome browser, which is the default browser used by Karma Test Explorer.
+It is however supported in all other cases, including when running on WSLg (Windows Subsystem for Linux GUI) on Windows 11.

+Also note that for regular headless testing, Karma Test Explorer supports any browser (Chrome or non-Chrome) with a Karma launcher implementation that is installed in the project, including Firefox, Edge, and others.

+---

 ## Testing in a Development Container

 With VS Code's Development Container feature, you can develop and run your project's Karma tests inside a container, using browsers installed in that container.
 However, launching Chrome and other Chromium browsers in a container environment often requires additional browser flags and other adjustments.
 Therefore, to fully support DevContainer-based setups and workflows, Karma Test Explorer provides a number of options to help make development and testing smoother and more seamless in those scenarios.